 And thus, an analyst may as well consider LMN Co to invest as it has also beaten the industry average.

 A wide application of the ROE ratio is the DuPont analysis or the 5-factor model.
 This method refers to a decomposition of the ROE by expressing them into component ratios, thus helping us to carefully evaluate as to how different aspects of the performance of the company had its profitability affected.

 It is named after, DuPont being the first company to develop the same.
-The breakdown of the formula is given as under.
+The breakdown of the formula is given below.

 Net Income/Average shareholder’s equity=